tea-2022/v2ray-nodes/ss.md

       <p class="mb-6">Please try again in a few minutes.</p>

       <h3 class="text-15 font-semibold mb-2">If you're the owner of this website:</h3>
-      <p><span>Check your DNS Settings.
-A 523 error means that Cloudflare could not reach your host web server.
-The most common cause is that your DNS settings are incorrect.
-Please contact your hosting provider to confirm your origin IP and then make sure the correct IP is listed for your A record in your Cloudflare DNS Settings page.</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171946-Error-523">Additional troubleshooting information here.</a></p>
+      <p><span>Contact your hosting provider letting them know your web server is not completing requests.
+An Error 522 means that the request was able to connect to your web server, but that the request didn't finish.
+The most likely cause is that something on your server is hogging resources.</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171906-Error-522">Additional troubleshooting information here.</a></p>
                 </div>
             </div>